2.2 Inspectors

 The interface has only one method: inspect.
 Its parameters are:

 • an Object to inspect.
-This may be null, or can be ignored for inspectors inspecting static metadata (such as XML files)
+This may be null, or can be ignored for Inspectors inspecting static metadata (such as XML files)

 • a type.
 This must match the given Object, or some attribute in the inspected config file